Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Freely falling nanosphere in the presence of decoherence.

-Even though the decoherence parameter $\Lambda$ due to residual gas dominates the others, all these mechanisms of decoherence must be taken into account and the various parameters do play a role.
+The various parameters of decoherence do play a role.
 For instance, if $\gamma$ is smaller than the inverse of the free-fall time, no jump is likely to occur and it is consistent to neglect the corresponding source of non-exotic decoherence.
-This is the case for the non-exotic contributions assumed to prevail in the experimental set up described here, whenever we consider free-fall times of the order of 100 s and nanospheres of radius of the order of 100 nm, as is clear from table 1.
+This is the case for the non-exotic contributions assumed to prevail in the experimental set up described here, whenever we consider free-fall times of the order of 100 s and nanospheres of radius of the order of 100 nm, as is clear from Table \ref{Table1}.
 The probability that a collision with a residual gas molecule or the emission or scattering of a b.b. photon occurs during the free-fall is then small and can consistently be neglected.
-However, in that case other decoherence mechanisms, for instance those due to exotic sources of decoherence, must be considered in priority, which opens an interesting observational window around the mesoscopic transition\footnote{We performed some simulations (corresponding to figures 3 and 6) after varying the mass by minus and plus 30 percent, and the effect was still visible, which establishes the robustness of the effects predicted by us around the mesoscopic transition. } where non-standard effects are likely to prevail.
+However, in that case other decoherence mechanisms, for instance those due to exotic sources of decoherence, must be considered in priority, which opens an interesting observational window around the mesoscopic transition\footnote{We performed some simulations (the results of which are given in figures 3 and 6) in which we decrease and increase the mass by 30 percent, and the effect was still visible, which establishes the robustness of the effects predicted by us around the mesoscopic transition. } where non-standard effects are likely to prevail.